 Former deputy arraigned

-Former deputy sheriff Bradley Totten pled not guilty this morning to 12 counts of felony sex crimes.ﾠThe former deputy looked straight ahead as Judge James Rowe read the charges against him.
+Former deputy sheriff Bradley Totten pled not guilty last Wednesday morning to 12 counts of felony sex crimes.
+The former deputy looked straight ahead as Judge James Rowe read the charges against him.

-Totten will be allowed to leave the State of West Virginia to work in Texas and California.
+Totten will be allowed to leave the State of West Virginia to work in Texas and California, but Rowe said he must agree to waive extradition in the event the court requires him to return to West Virginia.
 He was ordered to have no contact with any of the alleged victims or their families.

 He is represented by Michael Callaghan, of Charleston.
 Special Prosecutor Brian Parsons, of Fayette County, represented the State of West Virginia.
 Pocahontas County Prosecuting Attorney Donna Meadows-Price was recused from the case last year.